 Expert Note: If you need to remove Gemini watermark from an image, the practical decision is simple: crop when the corner is expendable, reconstruct when the dimensions matter.
 If you want the direct workflow, open Gemini Watermark Remover.

 If you searched for how to remove Gemini watermark from an image, this page is the image-specific tutorial version of that workflow.
-It focuses on what happens after export and how to choose the right method for the actual image in front of you.
+It focuses on the file in front of you: where the mark sits, what detail is behind it, whether the canvas size matters, and how to review the result before download.

 Remove Gemini Watermark from an Image